sdiehl/kaleidoscope/tutorial.md

 ‘for' Loop Expressions
 ----------------------

 Now that we know how to add basic control flow constructs to the language, we have the tools to add more powerful things.
-Lets add something more aggressive, a ‘for' expression:
+Let's add something more aggressive, a ‘for' expression:

 ```haskell
 extern putchard(char)